c-tek/vyos/README.md

 - Document both options in the install guide.

 ## Configuration
-The API is configured via environment variables.
-For a comprehensive guide on configuring the application, including database settings, VyOS connection details, and API keys, please refer to the [Configuration section in the Installation Guide](docs/vyos-installation.md#6-configuration).
+The API is configured via environment variables for core settings (e.g., database, VyOS connection) and via API endpoints for dynamic resources like API keys, IP pools, and port pools.
+For a comprehensive guide on configuring the application, please refer to the [Configuration section in the Installation Guide](docs/vyos-installation.md#6-configuration).

 ## Running the API
 For detailed instructions on running the API in development or production, please refer to the [Running the API section in the Installation Guide](docs/vyos-installation.md#7-running-the-api).